nzakas/understandinges6/manuscript/01-Block-Bindings.md

 console.log(i);
 ```

 In this example, the variable `i` only exists within the `for` loop.
-Once the loop is complete, the variable is destroyed and is no longer accessible elsewhere.
+Once the loop is complete, the variable is no longer accessible elsewhere.

 ### Functions in Loops